What to Know About Living in Springfield, Virginia

 Popular Neighborhoods in Springfield

 Military families often start looking in West Springfield when house hunting, particularly in Hunt Valley and Orange Hunt.
 The neighborhoods are older, mostly built between the 1960s and 1980s, yet walkable and family-friendly.
-There’s a lot of neighborhood activities to choose from, including local pools.
+There are a lot of neighborhood activities to choose from, including local pools.
 But, other families enjoy living in Newington, Newington Forest, and the Saratoga areas.

 Here’s a quick look at homes for rent and for sale in Springfield now.